 Web Accessibility offers some great tips on how to develop a more accessible website.

-BBC My Web My Way has how to guides and resources to make the web easier to use for users.
+BBC My Web My Way has how-to guides and resources to make the web easier to use for a range of users.

 In the BBC Future Media Accessibility Standards and Guidelines, BBC outlines the requirements and recommendations necessary for ensuring their digital products are accessible to the widest possible audience.
 A really great reference tool for you to base your own practices on.